coq/coq/doc/sphinx/addendum/extraction.rst

       fact, the strings containing realizing code are just copied to the extracted files.

-   .. exn:: The term @qualid is already defined as foreign custom constant.

-      The :n:`@qualid` was previously used in a :cmd:`Extract Foreign Constant` command.
-Using :cmd:`Extract Inlined Constant` for :n:`@qualid` would override this command.

 .. cmd:: Extract Inlined Constant @qualid => {| @ident | @string }

    Same as the previous one, except that the given ML terms will